17 Comments

 Expand full comment

-May 11, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 How very interesting.
 The frogs out here are singing loudly but I've never looked into what's around it.
 We went for a walk the other night along the slough like ditch...the frogs must sense us as they stopped whenever we were beside them and as we walked the sounds were either behind or in front of us.
 I was peering to see them but never spotted even one, which led Norm to wonder if they can sing underwater.
 I think there just very good at hiding.